Alain Robert: 2020s

 On 1 October 2020, he climbed the 166m tall Silberturm (Silver Tower) in Frankfurt.

 On 23 November 2021, he once again climbed the Skyper building in Frankfurt, before being arrested by German authorities.

 On 17 September 2022, he once again climbed the Tour Total in Paris, to celebrate his 60th birthday.
 He wanted to prove that "being 60 is nothing.
 You can still do sport, be active, do fabulous things."

 On 5 March 2024, he again climbed the G.T.
-International Tower in Makati, Metro Manila, Philippines, to support the territorial disputes in the South China Sea.
+International Tower in Makati, Metro Manila, Philippines, to show support for the country in the territorial disputes in the South China Sea.
 He was then again arrested by the Makati City Police upon finishing his descent.
 Despite claiming he was mistreated by the Police, the authorities denied being harsh on him, and clarified that they're not allowed to give him any special treatment even if he's familiar.
 However, Philippine netizens' comments on social media were overwhelmingly positive and were actually in awe of his stunt, with the majority even being thankful for performing his act with a geopolitically relevant motivation.